-- Comma delimited data file with field layout and record count
+- Comma delimited text file with field header row

-You can email the file to your account executive or customer service representative, or we can arrange FTP transfer on your site or our site at ftp.skainfo.com.
+You can email the file to your account executive or customer service representative, or we can arrange FTP transfer on your site, or our sites: Secure ftp.imshealth.com and ftp.skainfo.com.

 What format should I use?